 Feel free to click around to learn more about the squads, training times and membership!
 For our top squad we offer around 9 hours training per week, while our fitness squad have around 6 hours.
 Importantly, we run whole club land training and regular socials allowing us to create a social atmosphere for all.

-If you are a competitive swimmer and have gone to counties/regionals/nationals and are interested in joining the BUCS/Competitive squad, please do get in touch before coming to UCL as we want to get training straight away and might even invite you to our pre-season mini training camp.
-For more information or just to say hi, Email one of this years captains, Justin (email@example.com) or Rebecca (firstname.lastname@example.org).
+If you are a competitive swimmer and have gone to counties/regionals/nationals and are interested in joining the Competitive squad, please do get in touch before coming to UCL as we want to get training straight away and might even invite you to our pre-season mini training camp.
+For more information or just to say hi, Email one of this years captains, John (email@example.com) or Caterina (firstname.lastname@example.org).

 What kind of standard is swimming at UCL?